 5. PADS & PANTY LINERS

-Avoid using menstrual pads or panty liners if possible as most of them are made with non-breathable materials.
+Avoid using menstrual pads or panty liners for vaginal discharge if possible as most of them are made with non-breathable materials.
 Just like with synthetic underwear, this can result in sweat production.